Financial Aid Services

 Recent legislation (AB 801) also provides additional support services along with CCPG eligibility to Homeless Youth.
 Students experiencing homelessness are encouraged to meet with SparkPoint and financial aid staff to determine what kinds of services and supports are available to them as college students and in the community.

-AB540 students are eligible for state financial assistance programs including the CCPG, Cal Grant Entitlement Programs and services through EOPS and other programs and are advised to submit the California Dream Act Application unless they meet federal aid eligibility in which case they should use the FAFSA.
+AB540 students are eligible for state financial assistance programs including the CCPG, Cal Grant Entitlement Programs and services through EOPS (Extended Opportunity Programs and Services) and other programs and are advised to submit the California Dream Act Application unless they meet federal aid eligibility in which case they should use the FAFSA.

-Student who enroll fulltime (12 or more units) and receive a Cal Grant are also eligible for the Community College Student Success Completion Grant (SSCG).
+Student who enroll full-time (12 or more units) and receive a Cal Grant B are also eligible for the Community College Student Success Completion Grant (SSCG).
 Students who enroll in 12-14.99 units per semester may receive up to $1,298 additional funding each term.
 Students who enroll in 15 or more units, may receive up to $4,000 additional funding per term.
+Current or Former Foster Youth students are eligible for $5,250 per semester, if enrolled in 12 or more units.
+For the purposes of awarding a SSCG, “current or former foster youth” means a person whose dependency was established or continued by the court on or after the date on which the person reached 13 years of age.

 CCPG Academic Standards: A student who fails to meet the minimum academic and progress standards of the institution for two consecutive semesters (fall and spring, excludes summer) will lose eligibility for the CCPG.
 The minimum academic standards are a 2.0 cumulative GPA and a completion rate of more than 50% of all attempted units.
 Students who become ineligible for the CCPG are encouraged to seek out campus support services to help them regain good academic standing.
 To appeal, complete the “Loss of Priority Registration and/or CCPG Petition” ( www.canadacollege.edu/forms).
 Completed appeal petitions needs to be turned into the Admissions & Records Office.